99buntai/JR-BERU-ESP/README.md

 - **ATOS Announcements**: Yamanote Line ATOS announcements.
 - **Door Chimes**: Door opening and closing sounds.
 - **Platform Announcements**: JR station platform announcements.
+- New audio files can be added to the SD Card. device will re-index on reboot.

 ### 🎧 Control Methods